krateoplatformops/oasgen-provider/cheatsheet.md

 At this point, we need to implement a web service that handles API calls to the GitHub API.
 In this case, the web service will only be responsible for the `get` operation for teamrepos, because the `create`, `delete`, and `update` operations are handled directly by the controller.

 To handle this case, we've implemented a web service that handles the `get` operation for teamrepos.
 You can check the implementation at this link: [GitHub Plugin for rest-dynamic-controller](https://github.com/krateoplatformops/github-rest-dynamic-controller-plugin/blob/main/internal/handlers/repo/repo.go).
-You can also check the [README](https://github.com/krateoplatformops/github-rest-dynamic-controller-plugin/blob/main/README.md) for more information on running the web service.
+You can also check the [README](https://github.com/krateoplatformops/github-rest-dynamic-controller-plugin/blob/main/README.md) for more information on running and why it has been implemented.

+**Note:** `rest-dynamic-controller` to check if the CR is up-to-date or not, checks the fields in the CR (spec and status) against the fields in the response body from the external API.
+It compare the fields at the same level, so if the response fields are more nested than the fields in the CR, it will not be able to compare them correctly.
+This is why we need to implement a web service that returns the response body with the same structure as the CR.
+This problem is quite common and a specific solution has been described [here](https://github.com/krateoplatformops/github-rest-dynamic-controller-plugin/blob/main/README.md#2-get-team-permission-in-a-repository)

 ```bash
 cat <<EOF | kubectl apply -f -